nicleongkl/chicago-taxi-analytics/README.md

 - **Intermediate:** Contains reusable building blocks — the shift reconstruction model and the holiday reference table.
 - **Marts:** Final analytical models that directly answer each question and power the Looker Studio dashboard.

+## Pipeline Automation

+The entire pipeline is automated through GCP Dataform.
+All models use `${ref()}` dependencies, so Dataform resolves the execution order automatically:

+1. `stg_taxi_trips` runs first (staging)
+2. `int_driver_shifts` and `int_us_holidays` run next (intermediate)
+3. All mart models run last (Q1–Q4)

+To re-run the full pipeline: open the Dataform repository → Start Execution → select "All actions" → Execute.
+Dataform handles the dependency graph and runs everything in the correct order.

+This can also be scheduled via Dataform's workflow configurations to run on a recurring basis (e.g., daily) for production use.

 ## Questions & Methodology

 ### Q1: Top 100 Tip Earners